DivyanshuMishra97/Personal_Finance_dashboard/README.md

 ### Steps followed

 - **Step 1**: Data Collection:
-    - Connected to a CSV file or Google Sheets containing transaction data and loaded it into a pandas DataFrame.
+    - Connected to Google Sheets containing transaction data and loaded it into a pandas DataFrame.

 - **Step 2**: Data Cleaning:
     - Selected relevant columns and cleaned the data by converting descriptions to lowercase and filtering the necessary details.